facebookresearch/E2EVE/README.md

 ## Summary

 This repository contains the code for:

+- A demo using a pre-trained E2EVE model trained on LSUN Bedroom
-- End-to-end training of the visual generator for targeted visual editing, using our self-supervised approach for simulating edits.
-Example training scripts are included for both:
+- Example training scripts for training the E2EVE transformer are included for both:
   - <em>Block edits</em>, where the model learns to edit a square region in a source image (see paper for details)
   - <em>Random free form edits</em>, where the model learns to edit randomly drawn regions in a source image
 - Pre-training the visual tokenizers (<em>i.e.</em> E<sub>1</sub>,D<sub>1</sub> and E<sub>2</sub>,D<sub>2</sub> in the Figure above)

-The majority of E2EVE is licensed under CC-BY-NC, however portions of the project are available under separate license terms: taming-transformers is licensed under MIT license.

 ## Setup

 1) Clone this repository
 2) ```pip install -r requirements.txt```
-3) Download required meta data for training with ```./utils/download_val_meta.sh```.
+3) Download required meta data for the demo and training with ```./utils/download_val_meta.sh```.
 This includes metadata for the E2EVE validation setup

+## Demo
+We provide a demo for using the E2EVE model trained on LSUN Bedrooms in an IPython Notebook.
+To run the demo:
+1) download the (i) meta data (see above), and (ii) LSUN Bedroom weights using ```./utils/download_LSUN_weights.sh```
+2) follow the notebook ```demo.ipynb```.
+This will generate the examples shown below:

 ## Training the Visual Generator
 Example config files for training on FFHQ with <em>block edits</em> or <em>random free form edits</em> are found in ```configs/FFHQ/train_block_edit.json``` and ```configs/FFHQ/train_random_mask.json```, respectively.